glebarez/perfy/README.md

 # perfy
-Perfy - a lightweight profiling tool
+Perfy - a lightweight profiling tool for Python

 Mark your functions and methods as trace-enabled with **@perfy** decorator:
 ```python